gregology/WeatherBlink/README.md

 WeatherBlink
 ============

-A weather indicator for Raspberry Pi and Blink1
+A Ruby weather indicator for and Blink1 indtened to be run on a Raspberry Pi